 Washington DC is the capital of one of the most infamous nations in the world.
 Here, the streets are lined with homages to former heroes; there are towering monuments that were built to inspire the people, and there’s a big statue of some hipster sitting in a chair.
 (I am, of course, referring to the Lincoln Memorial.)

 This is Washington DC – our City Upon a Hill.

 But what is there to do in this town besides learning about some old dudes and to listen to people debate endlessly about the state of the country?

-By the end of our Washington DC travel guide, you should have a great idea of what to do and see in this city.
-If you’ve already traveled to DC, please share your own favorite activities in the comment section at the end as well!
+By the end of our Washington DC travel guide, you should have a great idea of what to do and see in the capital of the USA.

 So without further ado, let’s get to it!